franciscofsales/react_animated/README.md

 # React Native Image Spinner

 This package is a react native component that takes 8 icon images and animates them spinning in a circle.
 Optionally you can provide a background image that the 8 icons will rotate around.
+Be sure to use the most recent release of react native as animations are very much a work in progress.

 ![](https://media.giphy.com/media/l2SqdYKF6sPGZ3vhK/giphy.gif)